jonahbeckford/dk/README.md

 |                                                     | ... and running GUIs and accessing GPUs/AI is difficult inside containers |
 | write a `nix` package and distribute a `nix` cache  | most desktop users are not Linux users                                    |

-**Instead** tell your users to run the following on Windows with PowerShell or in a macOS shell:
+**Instead** tell your users to run the following on Windows with PowerShell or in a macOS/Linux shell:

 <!-- $MDX skip -->
 ```console